shadiy/bluesky-scripts/README.md

 pip install atproto
 ```

-You can add -h optional argument to all scripts to see hoe to use them
+You can add -h optional argument to all scripts to see how to use them

 To not get rate limited use session token optional arguments
 ```